ivan-kleshnin/profile.checklist/README.md

 > @your-github-username
 > https://github.com/your-github-username

 When people start following you (you get a GitHub notification on Home page), follow them in return.
-Your goal is to get 10+ followers for your account to not look "green".
 It doesn't matter who those followers really are (unless they are bots).
+You'll be able to unfollow irrelevant people later (and find more interesting to you).

-P.S.
-Write in English only, please. *Please don't follow ME for this particular reason – I won't be able to follow you back.*
+Get, at least 10 followers in this way. *Please don't follow ME only for this particular reason – I'm not able to follow you back (my contact list is established at this point).*

-#### 4. Stars
+#### 5. Stars

 Check the pages of people you now follow.
 Give stars to their projects you find interesting.
 Big corps like Facebook may get thousands of stars for nothing, for publishing empty repos literally, while many great individual